Optimizing Warfarin Dosing using Deep Reinforcement Learning: Introduction

 Building dosing protocols is a data-driven task that requires extensive experimentation and data gathering, both in model building and model validation, which makes extracting as much information as possible from clinical data in dosing studies a necessity.
 In common practice, dosing protocols are derived directly from empirical data.
 The study cohorts tend to be small due to time, cost and ethical considerations in medical research.
 Small cohorts adversely affect the model's performance at the population level.
 The other approach is to build mathematical dose-response models from observed data.
 This way, we enrich the data collected from a limited trial with the knowledge and insight from pharmacology and medicine, and extract a better dosing protocol.
 Moreover, these models can act as simulators that allow virtually an infinite number of observations and unobserved scenarios.
 Models resulting from such \emph{in silico} experiments are more generalizable to a broader population and are easier to validate.
 Moore~et~al.~demonstrates that a simulation-based dosing protocol can perform well on real patients, too~\cite{moore2014reinforcement}.

 Building on successful examples of the application of Reinforcement Learning (RL) in drug dosing, like Moore~et~al.~\cite{moore2014reinforcement}, we find an optimal drug dosing protocol for warfarin.
-We chose a Pharmacokinetic/ Parmacodynamic (PK/PD) model proposed by Hamberg~et~al.~\cite{hamberg2007pk} to simulate dose-responses.
+We chose a Pharmacokinetic/ Pharmacodynamic (PK/PD) model proposed by Hamberg~et~al.~\cite{hamberg2007pk} to simulate dose-responses.
 In a PK/PD model, the PK component models absorption, distribution, metabolism and elimination of the drug, and the PD component shows how the drug affects the organism~\cite{Alsanosi2014pharmacokinetic}.
 We model the optimization problem as a Markov Decision Process (MDP), and find an approximate solution to the MDP using RL.
+We also test the robustness of our dosing protocol by applying it to patients simulated using a second PK/PD model.

 The rest of the paper is as follows: after a review of the relevant literature in warfarin dosing and sequential decision making in drug dosing in Section~\ref{section: Background and significance}, we present the problem description and its MDP in Section~\ref{section: Material and Methods}.
 Details of experiments and their results are provided in Sections \ref{section: Experiments}~and~\ref{section: Results}.
 We discuss some of the results in greater detail in Section~\ref{section: Discussion}, and conclude the study in Section~\ref{section: Conclusion}.